 Money Does Not Grow on Trees

 Money is not paper that grows on trees, anymore.
 As a matter of fact, paper money is now as rare as hen’s teeth, in all first-world economies.
 What does it mean that money is only a tool?
 Money is a tool or object that we use for exchanging goods or services.
 In the olden days, before money was invented, people bartered.
 A man would barter 3 sheep for 1 calf and 2 bushels of rye or oats.
 With more and more transactions taking place, in the villages, between the people living there, this method became very complicated and not very practical.

 I will not expound on the science and theory of money so much, but rather bring to your attention, what you have to understand about money and its purpose in your life.
 I was brought up in comfortable poverty.
 Poor people, sometimes through no fault of their own, know very little about money.
 Before your feelings get hurt, this is not a beat-down on the poor.
 I was poor, … so I know lots about poverty.

-Money, its history and use should be of concern to everyone.
+Money, its history and its use should be of concern to everyone.
 Hence, its lack of importance and appearance in our schools and learning institutions.
 You are certainly not going to learn anything useful about money and earning a living in school or university.
-You will only learn how to become an obedient worker, just smart enough to operate the machinery, and more than everything else, you will mostly learn how to get into debt, and keep that chain tied to your neck, throughout you lifetime.
+You will only learn how to become an obedient worker, just smart enough to operate the machinery, and more than everything else, you will mostly learn how to get into debt and keep that chain tied to your neck, throughout your lifetime.

 If you were brought up with little knowledge of money, don’t blame anyone for this, especially your parents.
 They have brought you up the best way they knew how with what they had.
 The rest is up to you.
 Get yourself educated about money, and learn how to make it work for you.